#1 Thing You MUST Say In Your Cover Letter

 Is there one thing you can say in a cover letter that will guarantee it accomplishes its purpose?
 Absolutely!
 (Stuck in a career rut and need help?
 Watch this free webinar) A cover letter serves as an introduction to your resume—and to yourself as a candidate for employment.
 It’s the place to show your interest in the position, and make a personal connection between who you are and why you’re a great fit for the opportunity.
 Showing your interest is important within the cover letter… However, saying this ONE thing is almost an ultimate guarantee you’ll get the interview.

+ASK FOR IT.You know that old saying, ‘Ask and you shall receive’?
+It’s true.
+It may sound like such common sense and obvious advice, but how many times have you sent a cover letter with your resume and not asked for the interview?
+It’s easy to do!
 In the closing paragraph of your cover letter, all you need to do is ask the employer for the interview.
 I’ve read statistics that have indicated job seekers who ASK for the interview in their cover letters are twice as likely to GET the interview.
 Below, I’ll give you several examples that you can modify and use in your own cover letter.

 I’m excited about the Director of Sales position with XYZ Widgets and would love the opportunity to meet in person to further discuss my experience and the value I can offer you as your next Director of Sales.
 Please call me at 555.555.5555 to schedule an interview at your earliest convenience.

 I would love a personal interview at your earliest convenience to further discuss my credentials with you.
 I can be reached at 555.555.5555 and will follow up as well to make sure you’ve received my information.

 Thank you for your time reviewing my resume.
 I welcome the opportunity to discuss in a personal interview my qualifications and fit for the position.
 Feel free to reach me at 555.555.5555 at your earliest convenience.